Holocaust Education Program

 Lessons of the Past Teach Tolerance in the Present

 The Holocaust Education Program (HEP) draws upon lessons of the past to implement methods of understanding diversity.
 While the Holocaust was an event that victimized Jews, its theme of evil is universal and identified with all humanity.
 Continued innovative programming is needed to build community tolerance, create cultural dialogues, and promote greater appreciation of diversity.

-The Astor Judaica Library and Community Holocaust Memorial & Garden (shown right) provide the perfect settings for this program.
+The Astor Judaica Library and Community Holocaust Memorial Garden provide ideal settings for this program.

-- Development of a comprehensive HEP curriculum for elementary to high school students
+• developed a comprehensive HEP curriculum for students from elementary to high schools

-- HEP training for teachers to create lessons with multimedia resources
+• provided HEP training to enable teachers to create multimedia lesson plans

 • organized various literary and cultural outreach activities for all age groups

 For more information, please contact Marcia Tatz Wollner, Director of Literary Arts & Education